 There are also special exhibitions, for example, in 2016, there was an exhibition devoted to the Spanish painter Joan Miró, even with a copy of his studio in Mallorca.

 You can also visit the roof of the museum.
 Of course, you will find some masterpieces there as well.
 Like these Sea Weeds from Xénia Hoffmeisterová.

-If you will not manage to come before November 2016, come later, I am sure there will be always an interesting and high-quality exhibition in Danubiana!
+If you come after 2016, I am sure there will be always an interesting and high-quality exhibition in Danubiana!

 Address: Vodné dielo, 851 10 Bratislava-Čunovo, SLOVAKIA

 How to get here: the best way is by car or bicycle, but also by public transport or even by ship – you will find detailed information about the transport, admission fees and opening hours here.

 If you like water sports then this is the right address for you as well, because just opposite the museum, on the other side of the street, there is a White Water Center for play, fun and relaxation.

 You can try rafting through 350 meters of obstacles.
 This course was used even for the World Championship.
 It is very popular with young men from the UK who come to celebrate their stag party.

 There is also a kayak school…

 … but you can try also the Stand up Paddle (SUP), hydrospeed or river surfing on an artificial wave.